Are We Dating The Same Guy?: Reception

+Mashable similarly reported that the growing visibility of AWDTSG and similar platforms has contributed to what commentators describe as a "public trial" dynamic, where subjective accounts about dating behavior are interpreted as factual assessments and can influence a person's reputation among large audiences within their locale.

+The Oklahoman reported that anonymous, unverified claims in these groups have led some men to experience social and dating repercussions, although legal analysts argue that the benefits of community-based safety networks still outweigh these concerns in modern, app based dating environments.

 UTV/ITV News reportedly spoke to a man who was posted who alleged he attempted suicide, was clinically dead for three minutes, and spent three weeks in a psychiatric hospital as a result of the posts made about him.
 Many other men have talked about malicious false claims made about them.

 Self-described men’s rights activists have taken a dislike to these groups and have gotten multiple North American groups shut down by running campaigns, threatening lawsuits, and mass Facebook reporting.
-They also have Reddit communities dedicated to get rid of Are We Dating The Same Guy.
+They also have Reddit communities dedicated to getting rid of such groups.

 Women who have posted in the groups have felt that they have put their safety at risk, with some having been confronted by the men they posted about.

-The group has been noted for exposing men who use dating apps while already in a relationship, misrepresent their ages, are being deceitful about their age, or repeatedly stand up the women they meet through apps, among other bad dating behaviors.
+The group has been noted for exposing men who use dating apps while already in a relationship, misrepresent their ages, or repeatedly stand up the women they meet through apps, among other bad dating behaviors.
 For example, some members of the group had matched on a dating site with a man who had, several years prior, killed a stranger while having a mental break.
 After this information came to light, members of the group were warned.
 The group has also been noted to be complimentary of some men.

 Lawsuits

-In 2023, a 41 year old man sued the administrators of the London group for $35,000 under defamation, alleging that the group "called names, accused of sending lewd photos and of being a bad parent".
+In 2023, a 41-year-old man sued the administrators of the London group for $35,000 under defamation, alleging that the group "called names, accused of sending lewd photos and of being a bad parent".

 In January 2024 a man sued Meta, the owner of Facebook, along with Patreon, GoFundMe, and the AWDTSG website, as well as almost 30 group members due to alleged defamation, emotional distress, and invasion of privacy.
-Claiming that the groups violate anti-doxxing laws and do not fact check, he is seeking $75,000 in damages, and the suit will receive its first hearing in March.
-It claims that the group shared fake images of him sending women texts containing harassment, his name and photo.
+Claiming that the groups violate anti-doxxing laws and do not fact check, seeking $75,000 in damages.
+He claims that the group shared fake images of him sending women texts containing harassment, his name and photo.
 His attorneys claim that if the images were real, they would fall under free speech in the First Amendment.
 By February, groups had raised $80,000.
 The Washington Post said that this case caused AWDTSG to "explode into public view".
-The case was ultimately dismissed by the United States District Court for the Northern District of Illinois.
+The case was dismissed in 2025 by the United States District Court for the Northern District of Illinois.